-58.4 FAQs
+58.4 FAQ

 - Q1.
 How can it be traced whether the amount in the fund is utilised for the welfare of the consumers? - Ans.
-The Government shall maintain proper and separate account and other relevant records in relation to the Fund and prepare an annual statement of accounts in such form as may be prescribed in consultation with the Comptroller and Auditor-General of India.
-From these records, it can be ascertained if the amount in the fund were utilised for the welfare of the consumers.
+The Government shall maintain a proper and separate account and other relevant records in relation to the Fund and prepare an annual statement of accounts in such form as may be prescribed in consultation with the Comptroller and Auditor-General of India.
+From these records, it can be ascertained if the amount taken from the Fund have been utilised for the welfare of the consumers.